 - Rings: indicates whether the rings are painted or not.
 If they are painted, it indicates whether they are painted as full rings, as broken rings (segmented into 4 pieces that might be rotated or not) or as abstracted rings (an uncommon representation which is best seen than described).

 - Background context: besides having a background colour, the artworks may have additional elements.
 Sometimes they display the boundary of the main ring groups, sometimes there are certain triangles painted on the background, inspired on the geometric shapes from the early 20th abstract, geometric works.
+In both cases they are affeceted by the paint precision parameters (see earlier).
 Sometimes there's nothing extra.

 - Colour experience: the system has at its disposal 11 different colour palettes to choose from.
 It may choose between 1 and 6 for each drawing.
 When there are 2 or less palettes at play, the work has a concise colour experience.
 When there are between 3 and 4, it has a varied colour experience.
 More than that is a wide colour experience.